 meeting time and locations: (847) 543-2315, or firstname.lastname@example.org

 The Steering Committee is made up of Executive Directors, Committee Chairs, Ministers, Judges and others in leadership roles who have the ability to make decisions within their respective organizations.
-This Committee meets 3-4 times a year.

 The Health Committee publishes a quarterly electronic newsletter to service providers in Lake County on topics relevant to Family Violence Prevention.
 The Committee also works with local service providers to provide trainings and resources on topics related to domestic violence, sexual assault, child abuse and elder abuse prevention and screening.